100+ Spots for an Incredible Date Night or Girls Night Out

 • Hiking together is probably the ultimate free date idea!
 Pack a picnic and explore a local trail.
 In the winter, hiking crampons for your boots can help you stay steady on icy hikes: for a cheaper alternative, microspikes are much more affordable and work on the kinds of easier, flatter trails you’re likely to find in our area.

-• Look for the Classic Cinemas location near you to find $5 movies.
+• Look for the Classic Cinemas location near you to find cheap movie tickets.
 These classic theaters (including The Tivoli Theater in Downers Grove and York Theater in Elmhurst) show new movies in historic buildings!

 • In the summer, an outdoor movie in the park is lots of fun.
 There’s usually a mix of kids’ movies and PG-13 fare offered throughout the summer, so you can look for a more mature offering on your night away from the little ones.